msaddam/sansa-book/DEPLOY.md

 ### Build Fails
 - Check that all dependencies are in `package.json`
-- Ensure TypeScript compiles without errors: `npm run build`
+- Ensure TypeScript compiles without errors: `yarn build`
 - Check Vercel build logs for specific errors

 ### Images Not Loading